 Designed for students whose career goals are oriented toward design for mass media.
-Students will learn to produce design for publications, illustration, web, video, photography, public relations, and presentation communications.
+Students will gain proficiency in industry-standard software and develop skills in design thinking, typography, layout, and effective visual communication.
 Students planning to earn a B.A. or B.F.A. in Graphic Design should consult an advisor to ensure this is the most appropriate degree for meeting their transfer goals.